 Lok Sabha Election Prediction 2024: Last 7 Days

 Indian-American economist Arvind Panagariya and Jagdish Bhagwati, a professor of Indian political economy at Columbia University, have forecasted that Prime Minister Narendra Modi is likely to secure a third consecutive term in the 2024 elections.
 They base their prediction on a range of welfare initiatives implemented by his administration.
-These initiatives, which include initiatives like providing toilets for women, establishing bank accounts, and ensuring water connections for marginalized sections, have been carried out by the Modi Government since 2014.
+These initiatives include providing toilets for women, establishing bank accounts, and ensuring water connections for marginalized sections, which have been carried out by the Modi Government since 2014.

 Panagariya has also foreseen that India will ascend from its current 5th position to secure the rank of the world’s 3rd largest economy in the coming decade.
 He asserts that he was among the initial prognosticators of the triumph of the Modi government in the 2019 general election.
 As a distinguished political economist on the global stage, Panagariya has now projected a recurrence of the Modi government’s 2019 achievement in the upcoming 2024 Lok Sabha Elections.